NIMROD CHAPEL, JR.

 President, Missouri State Conference

-As a person who entered the workforce early in life, Rod knows the value of an honest day's work.
-He served the State of Missouri at numerous levels after working in a variety of construction and food service positions for more than a decade.
-Before he became a lawyer, Rod externed as a summer clerk at the Missouri Supreme Court.
-He later clerked full time and served as a JEA (Chief of Staff) to then Missouri Supreme Court Chief Justice Duane Benton.
-Most recently, Rod served as a Commissioner on the Administrative Hearing Commission, and led the Commission as Managing Commissioner and as Presiding Commissioner for years.
+Rod’s devotion to hard work began early.
+He spent more than a decade working in construction and food service before turning to public service for the State of Missouri.
+In his formative years as a legal professional, Rod externed as a summer clerk at the Missouri Supreme Court and later served full time as a Judicial Executive Assistant (Chief of Staff) to then Missouri Supreme Court Chief Justice Duane Benton.
+He went on to serve as a Commissioner on the Administrative Hearing Commission, eventually leading it as Managing Commissioner and as Presiding Commissioner.

-Rod has served as the 12th Director of the Missouri Department of Labor and Industrial Relations where he lead the only department in the state that exclusively protects workers, provides a safety net for those who want to work and addresses wrongs such as discrimination, sexual harassment, and other unsafe working conditions.
-Rod also served as General Counsel/Director of Legal Services for the Missouri Department of Revenue.
+Rod also made significant contributions to state government as the 12th Director of the Missouri Department of Labor and Industrial Relations, overseeing protections for workers and ensuring safety nets for those seeking employment.
+In this role, he led efforts to address discrimination, sexual harassment, and unsafe working conditions.
+Earlier, he served as General Counsel/Director of Legal Services for the Missouri Department of Revenue.

 ← BACK